derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Stat-Founds.md

 the more effectively our latents capture the properties of the data, the better we can reconstruct/generate new observations.
 For instance, in our linear operator example for Variational Inference we have estimated the coefficients transforming data to latents - $$\phi=(\frac{1}{k},-c)$$.
-By applying our forward modeling operator we perfectly reconstruct the existing data samples.
-Creating a new observation is simply a matter of choosing a latent value from the region we learned through
+We can perfectly reconstruct existing observations by applying our forward modeling operator to their encoded versions, while creating a new observation is simply a matter of choosing a latent value from the region we learned through
 $$\phi$$ and applying our forward model.

 The opposite direction of converting latents to data can be learnt as well.
 For instance, this is the case